Scientist’s Survival Guide

 Figure 6

-Michael Nielson, Principles of Effective Research:
+Michael Nielsen, Principles of Effective Research:

 People who concentrate mostly on self-development usually make early exits from their research careers.
 They may be brilliant and knowledgeable, but they fail to realize their responsibility to make a contribution to the wider community.
 The academic system usually ensures that this failure is recognised, and they consequently have great difficulty getting jobs.
 Although this is an important problem, in this essay I will focus mostly on the converse problem, the problem of focusing too much on creative research, to the exclusion of self-development.

-4.1 Fostering Innovation at Project level
+4.1 Fostering Innovation at Project-level

 See science projects